 \subsection{Unified Hierarchical Spatial Memory}

-In this section, we focus on explaining what the main content of the tree structure is and how this information is naturally linked with each other by their 3D positional relations.
-First, we start with the detailed filling of the tree:

-\textbf{Structure.} We maintain $T=(V,E)$ as a rooted, metric hierarchy with four layers: \begin{itemize} \item \textbf{Root}: scene metadata and global frame for certain scene, for indoor scenes will be rooms specifically. \item \textbf{Level-1 (Anchors)}: structural elements (walls, doors, windows) with oriented planes/boxes initially detected by SpatiaLLM.
-This layer will focus more on 3D spaces and generating a preliminary result as a beginning anchor for the following tree building. \item \textbf{Level-2 (Objects)}: instances linked to 3D boxes and multi-view 2D crops/masks.
-This layer will focus more on detailed and vision-based content.
-This vision-based information will be enhanced by a more accurate and centering semantic understanding model, thereby adding more detail based on a 3D framework. \item \textbf{Level-3 (Descriptions)}: \emph{attributes} (category, color, size, material) and \emph{relations} to anchors/objects.
-In order to prevent gaining more illusions when adding details to all frames, another layer description is also added in a different layer for overall control which will be shown later. \end{itemize} Each node $v$ stores geometry $G(v)$, semantics $S(v)$, and text $D(v)$; edges are parent–child (hierarchy) and typed relations (e.g., near/attached/left-of).
+We maintain $T=(V,E)$ as a rooted, metric hierarchy with four layers: \begin{itemize} \item \textbf{Root}: scene metadata and global frame for certain scenes; for indoor scenes, rooms specifically. \item \textbf{Level-1 (Anchors)}: structural elements (walls, doors, windows) with oriented planes/boxes initially detected by SpatiaLLM.
+This layer emphasizes 3D spaces and generates preliminary anchors to initiate tree building. \item \textbf{Level-2 (Objects)}: instances linked to 3D boxes and multi-view 2D crops/masks.
+This layer integrates vision-based content, which is refined with more accurate semantic understanding models, enhancing detail within a 3D framework. \item \textbf{Level-3 (Descriptions)}: \emph{attributes} (category, color, size, material) and \emph{relations} to anchors/objects.
+To prevent excessive detail in every frame, a stable layer description is used for overall consistency. \end{itemize} Each node $v$ stores geometry $G(v)$, semantics $S(v)$, and text $D(v)$; edges represent parent–child (hierarchical) and typed relations (e.g., near/attached/left-of).